txemaromero/notifycryptovalues/README.md

 2. config folder.
 3. A demo video.

+Download the files as a zip using the green button, or clone the repository to your machine using Git.

 ## References

 [Nakamoto 08] S. Nakamoto.
 "Bitcoin: A Peer-to-Peer Electronic Cash System".
 31 October 2008.
 Available at: https://bitcoin.org/bitcoin.pdf